zacchiro/beangrep/README.md

                                   the form YYYY-[MM[-DD]].
 Multiple date
                                   predicates can be given to express complex date ranges.
+  -l, --link REGEX                Only return entries with at least one link
+                                  matching given regex.
   -m, --meta, --metadata REGEX[:REGEX]
                                   Only return entries with at least one metadata key/value pair matching given